andrei-cacio/webpack-ready/README.md

 ### Motivation
 Whenever I started a new project I always repeated the same steps over and over.
-So I decided to put together a quick project starter for rapid bootstraping a project.
+So I decided to put together a quick project starter for rapid bootstraping.

 ## Features
 - ESnext (ES2015, ES2016, etc.) support (powered by [babel](https://babeljs.io/))